 Once your product goals are defined, it’s time to prioritize.

-2. Brainstorm, align, and prioritize ideas to these goals
+2. Brainstorm, align, and prioritize ideas to goals

-When prioritizing ideas, evaluate constraints such as commitment to client on X feature to hit revenue/ reduce churn.
+When prioritizing ideas, evaluate constraints such as commitments to clients to hit revenue/ reduce churn.
 Although it’s not generally the best practice to commit features by date, it’s a fact of life we often face.
 Having these ideas “out of place” in prioritization is a good learning tool for future behavior changes.

 3. Collect a high-level estimate to identify resourcing needs or bottlenecks

-- Identify needs (or bottlenecks) from within your team, other teams (including other scrum teams), UX teams, and marketing teams to secure support.
+- Help identify resource needs (or bottlenecks) from within your team, other teams (including other scrum teams), UX teams, and marketing teams to secure support

 Providing estimates allows you to check your plan against your goal allocation.
 This is critical, but how often do we actually do it when using spreadsheets?